 Our facilities consist of leased office space, laboratory space and manufacturing facilities in Bedford, Massachusetts.
 We occupy approximately 121,000 square feet of space.
-The lease for approximately 71,000 square feet of this space expires in July 2027, the lease for approximately 30,000 square feet of this space expires in March 2024, and the lease for approximately 20,000 square feet of this space, which includes our manufacturing facility, expires in July 2028.
-We do not intend to renew the lease that expires in March 2024 nor do we intend to lease new space, as we believe that our remaining current facilities are suitable and adequate to meet our current needs.
+The lease for approximately 71,000 square feet of this space expires in July 2027, the lease for approximately 30,000 square feet of this space expires in March 2024, and the lease for approximately 20,000 square feet of this space expires in July 2023.
+In October 2022, we exercised an option under the lease scheduled to expire in July 2023 to extend it through July 2028.
+Under the terms of the existing lease, rent for the five-year extension period will be based on the current fair market rent for comparable space in the building and in other similar buildings in the same rental market as of August 1, 2023, the commencement date of the additional five-year term.
+We believe that our current facilities are suitable and adequate to meet our current needs.